Neil Gorsuch: Abortion

-American Indian law & relations
+American Indian law and relations

 Gorsuch is regarded as an authority on American Indian law.
 During his time on the Supreme Court, he has frequently affirmed tribal rights; his appointment to the Court was supported by multiple tribes and Native American organizations due to his favorable rulings as a Tenth Circuit judge.

 In March 2019, Gorsuch joined the four liberal justices (in two plurality opinions) in a 5–4 majority in Washington State Dept. of Licensing v.
 Cougar Den, Inc. The Court's decision sided with the Yakama Nation, striking down a Washington state tax on transporting gasoline, on the basis of an 1855 treaty in which the Yakama ceded a large portion of Washington in exchange for certain rights.
 Gorsuch ended his concurrence by writing: "Really, this case just tells an old and familiar story.
 The State of Washington includes millions of acres that the Yakamas ceded to the United States under significant pressure.
 In return, the government supplied a handful of modest promises.
 The state is now dissatisfied with the consequences of one of those promises.
 It is a new day, and now it wants more.
 But today and to its credit, the Court holds the parties to the terms of their deal.
 It is the least we can do."

 In May 2019, Gorsuch again joined the four more liberal justices in a decision favorable to Native Americans' treaty rights, signing on to Justice Sotomayor's opinion to reach a 5–4 decision in Herrera v.
 Wyoming.
-The case held that hunting rights in Montana and Wyoming, granted by the U.S. government to the Native American Crow people by an 1868 treaty, were not extinguished by the 1890 grant of statehood to Wyoming.
+The case held that hunting rights in Montana and Wyoming, granted by the United States government to the Native American Crow people by an 1868 treaty, were not extinguished by the 1890 grant of statehood to Wyoming.